A Stanford University initiative

 About Us

-Inspired by this vision, the Doerr School of Sustainability, Stanford's first new school in 75 years, is bringing together a consortium of mission-aligned universities and youth-serving institutions to educate, inspire, and mobilize youth worldwide to take on this planetary challenge.
+Stanford University is bringing together a consortium of mission-aligned universities and youth-serving institutions to educate, inspire, and mobilize youth worldwide to take on the sustainability challenge.

-To meet the scale, urgency, and complexity of sustainability, we need to be bold and reimagine education.
-And we can't do it alone.
+Meeting the scale, urgency, and complexity of that challenge means we need to be bold and reimagine education, and no single university can do it alone.

 Founding partners include: